Vikaskoppoju/Vikaskoppoju/README.md

 # Hi, I'm Vikas Kumar Koppoju 👋

-I'm a passionate web developer with a focus on Django and React. 🚀
+I'm a passionate web developer and Data with a focus on Django and React. 🚀

 ## About Me